Jeet-Majumdar/live/_posts/2021-07-26-Ab_initio_quantum_chemistry_methods.md

 To study nonbonded interactions and internal conformational energetics in both small and large systems MP2 methods are generally used.
 Systems containing a few hundred atoms are treated routinely with MP2.
 This helps in the development in molecular force-fields.

+- Friesner, Richard A. "Ab initio quantum chemistry: Methodology and applications." *Proceedings of the National Academy of Sciences* 102.19 (2005): 6648-6653.

+- Hafner, J., Wolverton, C., & Ceder, G. (2006).
+Toward Computational Materials Design: The Impact of Density Functional Theory on Materials Research. *MRS Bulletin,* *31*(9), 659-668. doi:10.1557/mrs2006.174